Low carb and keto

-Are you struggling while starting out on a low-carb diet?
+Are you struggling while starting out on a low carb or keto diet?
 Do you get headaches, leg cramps, constipation or any of the other more common side effects?
 Use the information on this page to avoid them – and feel great while losing weight.

-Use one of the shortcuts below for specific problems – or just continue reading for all of them.
+Use one of the shortcuts below for a specific problem – or just continue reading for all of them.

 Less common issues on low carb

 Induction flu: headaches, lethargy, nausea, confusion, brain fog, irritability